 In 2014 I went in an 8 month trip through India and South East Asia.
 India was one of my favourites countries, I spent 2 months and a half there, for such a big country this was very short time.
 The first place I arrived was Leh, it is in the north in the Himalayas and used to be the capital of the Himalayan kingdom of Ladakh

-There were many aspects I liked about Leh, but for now I will try to focus on the architecture side of it.
-Leh is a budhist town, therefore there are many monasteries around Leh, most of them centuries old, I will talk about them in a post later.
+There were many aspects I liked about Leh, for now I will try to focus on the architecture side of it.
+Leh is a Buddhist town hence the many monasteries around, most of them centuries old, I will talk about them in a later post.

-The first place I went the day I arrived was the Leh Palace.
+The first place I visited the day I arrived was the Leh Palace.